Miyebianny/alx-pre_course/README.md

-Still on it, working hard still
+Still on it, working hard still< i no go give up